People Pleaser? How to Stop.

 If so, you may be a people pleaser.
 This is no cause for alarm — we all do things on occasion just to make others happy, or to avoid potential conflict.
 Healthy relationships require a balance of give and take.
 When things are in balance, our relationships feel satisfying and mutual.
 We don’t need to keep score, but overall, we have the sense that we’re getting as much out of relationships as we’re putting in.

 But when we lean a little bit too far in the direction of people-pleasing, things can start to feel out of balance.
-Your relationships might be stressful and guilt-ridden if you have a tendency to people please.
-You might grow resentful toward the people in your life and feel powerless to stop them from encroaching on your time and energy.
+People pleasers in relationships often feel stressed and guilt-ridden.
+They grow resentful toward others and feel powerless to stop them from encroaching on their time and energy.

 If you’ve noticed you’re doing a little too much pleasing lately, it’s time to take your power back.
 The “people pleasers” who arrive in counseling or coaching here at Growing Self to work on themselves around people-pleasing tend to be highly empathetic people, who understand and care deeply about other people’s feelings, wants, and needs.
 They know that it’s time to work on healthy boundaries and learn how to be appropriately assertive with confidence.